smoqadam/musrv/README.md

 ## Notes

 * Hidden/system files are ignored; symlinks are not followed.
 * Binding to `0.0.0.0` exposes a LAN URL that’s also used in playlists.
+When running behind Docker or a reverse proxy, pass `--public-url http://your-host:port/` to control the advertised URLs.

 ---